C 05 Xmas Eve

 Lord have mercy.

-Most wonderful God, let not our celebrations be despoiled by either unrepentance or
+Most wonderful God, let not our celebrations be despoiled by either unrepentance or apathy in the presence such abundant forgiveness and rehabilitation.

 May the Spirit at the heart of Christmas, breathe into us that healing which makes all things new.